Gichbuoy/AI_Assistant/README.md

 ```

-## Install the required dependencies using pip comm
+## Install the required dependencies using pip
 ```
 pip install pyttsx3
 ```